neokuze/chatango-lib/README.md

 also i want to make some special lib with original content. so when i can, i will remove the "copied content" and make it myself.
 Any question can be [here](https://palaciodehielo.chatango.com/) *en/es*, whatever.

+upd: I'm seeing the limit using just one session, thinking about making a version that sets connection per session.
+2.0v wait for it.
 #### Required
 1-Python 3.6+